jss-blazor/jss-blazor/src/README.md

    models; and Blazor component utilities.
 3. `JssBlazor.Tracking` - models and services for tracking visitor behavior through the JSS Tracking API.
-4. `JssBlazor.RenderingHost` - everything needed to start up a .NET Core Rendering Host to do server-side rendering of JSS Blazor apps in integrated mode.
+4. `JssBlazor.RenderingHost` - everything needed to create a .NET Core Rendering Host to do server-side rendering of JSS Blazor apps in integrated mode.
 This is required for Experience Editor support.